jgoilenberg/jgoilenberg.github.com/_posts/guide/users/2012-05-08-update-user.markdown

 The previous example shows the complete list of fields that can be updated (You should only send the fields that you want to update).

-Congratulations, you can update you Information throw the Users API!
+Congratulations, you can update you Information through the Users API!